-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer growth company or a smaller reporting company.
-See the definitions of "large accelerated filer", "company" and "emerging growth company" in Rule 12b-2 of the Exchange Act. , , , , , , , , , , , , , , , , , , , , Large Accelerated filer □ Accelerated filer Non-accelerated filer \Box (do not check if a smaller reporting company) Smaller reporting company If an emerging growth company, indicate by check mark if the registrant has elected not to u complying with any new or revised financial accounting standards provided pursuant to Section 1.
-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of Act) YES \square NO \boxtimes . of the Exchange As of the close of business on May 10, 2017 there were 16,374,930 shares outstanding of the value. e registrant's Common Stock, \$.01 pa iCAD, Inc.
+, FORM 10-Q (Mark One) ⊠ QUARTERLY REPORT PURSUAN EXCHANGE ACT OF 1934 Γ TO SECTION 13 OR R 15(d) OF THE SECURITIES For the q uarterly period ended June 230, 2017 OR ☐ TRANSITION REPORT PURSUANT EXCHANGE ACT OF 1934 T TO SECTION 13 OR 15(d) OF THE SECURITIES For the transiti on period from to Con nmission file number 001-09 9341 (Exact name iCAD, Inc. of registrant as specified in ı its charter) Delaware (State or other jurisdiction of incorporation or organization) 02-0377419 (I.R.S.
+Employer Identification No.) 98 Spit Brook Road, Suite 100, Nashua, (Address of principal executive offices) NH 03062 (Zip Code) (Registra (603) 882-5200 nt's telephone number, including a area code) (Former name, former a Not Applicable ddress and former fiscal year, if cl hanged since last report) Indicate by check mark whether the registrant (1 Exchange Act of 1934 during the preceding 12 month and (2) has been subject to such filing requirement for s (or for such shorter period t growth company or a smaller reporting company.
+See the definitions of "large accelerated filer", "accompany" and "emerging growth company" in Rule 12b-2 of the Exchange Act. ecelerated filer," "smaller repor rting Large Accelerated filer □ Accelerated filer Non-accelerated filer \Box (do not check if a smaller reporting company) Smaller reporting compar ny 🗵 If an emerging growth company, indicate by check mark if the registrant has elected not to use complying with any new or revised financial accounting standards provided pursuant to Section 13(a) for Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of Act) YES \square NO \boxtimes . the Exchange As of the close of business on August 7, 2017 there were 16,594,678 shares outstanding of the par value. registrant's Common Stock, \$. .01 iCAD, Inc.